 What did we learn? 💡

-Organizing an online conference for the first time was an exciting and challanging task.
-Here are a few learnings and takeways, which we would like to share:
+Organizing an online conference for the first time was an exciting and challenging task.
+Here are a few learnings and takeaways, which we would like to share:

 - Online conferencing can be quite exhausting.
 Next time we'll do more breaks!